 1959 heavyweight visitor who met the big named UK heavyweights such as Dennis Mitchell, Tibor Szakacs and Billy Joyce

 He looked in trouble, but then delivered the kind of magic that was not an illusion.
 Without warning, and seemingly from any direction barefooted South African heavyweight Gerry de Jager would execute a perfectly placed drop-kick or flying head scissors.

 Although a master of all the holds for Gerry the drop-kick was his jewel in the crown, delivered with a speed that meant it was always a surprise weapon used to devastating effect.

 He was a big, powerful man and his speciality combined that power with a natural agility and speed that belied his stature.
 The popular 1960s heavyweight was said to have the fastest knock-out win on record, just twelve seconds.

 Born in the Orange Free State, South Africa Gerry worked on his father's farm as a youngster, building up the strength and physique that was to prove invaluable in his chosen career.
 Gerry took up amateur wrestling in 1945, turned professional in 1948 and came to Britain in 1951.

-For the best part of the next twenty years but always returned to Britain where he was welcomed by fans.
+For the best part of the next twenty years he travelled extensively around the world but always returned to Britain where he was welcomed back by fans.